 Read on to learn the potential benefits of settlement and how it works.

 What is Settlement?

 Let’s get down to basics.
 A settlement is an agreement to resolve a divorce.
-What that means is that you and your spouse reach resolutions on some or all of the issues that need to be divided in a divorce.
+That means you and your spouse reach resolutions on some or all issues that must be divided in a divorce.

 Generally, those are: